Best Waterfalls in New Hampshire: 16 Local Favorites & Hidden Gems

 11. Flume Gorge Loop

-Need To Know: Seasonal.
-There is an admission fee to enter the Flume Gorge area.
+• Need To Know: This waterfall is seasonal and the trail to access it closed in the off season.
+There is also an admission fee to enter the Flume Gorge area.

 Flume Gorge, located in Franconia Notch State Park, is a popular destination known for its stunning natural beauty and accessible hiking trails.
 The main trail through the gorge is designed to accommodate visitors of all ages and abilities, and features sturdy boardwalks and stairs that wind through the rugged terrain.
 The two-mile Flume Gorge Loop is well-maintained with mostly packed gravel mixed with boardwalk sections, taking visitors on a journey through a natural chasm that extends 800 feet at the base of Mount Liberty.
 As you explore the gorge, you'll be treated to breathtaking views of towering granite walls, moss and lichen-speckled rock formations, and spectacular waterfalls.
 It's an unforgettable journey!
 Nearby attractions include the historic Flume Covered Bridge across the scenic Pemigewasset River and Table Rock.